-Early Years Foundation Stage
+The Foundation Stage

 We encourage creative work in the Foundation Classes, as this is part of the Early Years Foundation Stage We relate the children's creative development to the objectives set out in the Early Learning Goals, which underpin the curriculum planning for children aged three to five.
 The children's learning includes art, music, dance, role-play and imaginative play.
 The range of experience encourages children to make connections between one area of learning and another, and so extends their understanding.
 We provide a rich environment in which we encourage and value creativity.
 Children are engaged in a wide range of activities, and their responses involve the various senses.
-In Nursery, we use the London Rhymes EYFS from the Sing Up programme.
-There are 4 categories that we'll be using to help us look out and encourage the children in their musical development: Hearing and listening, Vocalising and singing, Moving and dancing, Exploring and playing.
-The units of work for Nursery contain a series of activities built around a warm-up or song.
-We teach music in our Reception class using Sing Up.
+We teach music in reception classes as an integral part of the topic work covered during the year.
 Music contributes to a child's personal and social development.
-Reception units are set out into four 3- lesson units per term to give 12 units across the year.
 Counting songs foster a child's mathematical ability, and songs from different cultures increase a child's knowledge and understanding of the world.